jcvernaleo/brewing/Seasick-Brewing.md

 size scales for brewing.
 In reality there is much more of a continuum but for simplicity three scales should illustrate things well enough.

-Homebrew scale will be considered anything in the **2 to 10 gallon **range per batch.
+Homebrew scale will be considered anything in the maximum of **100 to 200 gallon** range per year - this is a legal limit and definition in the United States.

 Microbrew is defined as anything larger than homebrew but fewer than **15,000 U.S. barrels** in production volume a year.
 A mircobrew operation